UPDATED LTC Tax Info from The LTCpro®

 If you have a Health Savings Account (HSA) - or an employer-funded Health Reimbursement Account (HRA) - you can pay your Eligible LTC insurance premiums (or be reimbursed) tax-free from your HSA, but only up to the age-based, Eligible premium noted below.
 You do not have have to itemize and do not have to meet the 7.5% of AGI threshold.
 You can pay both your Eligible Premium and a spouse's Eligible Premium from your HSA/HRA.

-Below is a table of the amount of TQ LTC insurance premiums qualifying as an Eligible Medical Expense for the 2022 & 2023 tax years.
+Below is a table of the amount of TQ LTC insurance premiums qualifying as an Eligible Medical Expense for the 2023 & 2024 tax years.
 These numbers adjust each year based on the Medical Consumer Price Index.
-Starting in 2022, the IRS is required to use a "chained" CPI calculation which resulted in NO CHANGE to most LTC premium deductibility limits and a REDUCTION in the amount of Eligible premium deductible for taxpayers aged 61-70 as of the end of 2022.
-All of the Eligible Premium limits are increasing for tax year 2023:
+Starting in 2022, the IRS is required to use a "chained" CPI calculation which has resulted in both increases and decreases to these Eligible premium limits.
+All of the Eligible Premium limits are increasing again for tax year 2025:

 Age at end of tax year: